E-Gilley/Mint-Classics-Analysis/README.md

 An interesting way to do that is to find products that are typically ordered together.
 This can help the company in two ways.

-First, if products are frequently ordered together but are housed in different warehouses, these are easy candidates for redistribution.
+First, if **products are frequently ordered together but are housed in different warehouses**, these are easy candidates for redistribution.

-Second, if products are frequently ordered together and already in the same warehouse, these are easy candidates for reorganization in the warehouse.
+Second, if products are frequently ordered together and already in the same warehouse, these are easy candidates for **reorganization in the warehouse**.
 I.e. moving the two products closer together to enhance picking efficiency.

 This is quite a long query, so bear with me.

 ```SQL
 -- Query to find products that are commonly ordered together --